 Robotic manipulation skills have rapidly improved in recent years, powered by learning-based methods and increased computational resources.
 Legged mobile manipulation, in particular, is becoming increasingly feasible, by combining recent advances in robust quadrupedal locomotion \cite{miki2022learning, rudin2022learningwalkminutesusing} with dedicated manipulator arms \cite{fu2022deep, Mittal_2022}.
 However, robotic arms increase the mass and complexity of the system and reduce the capacity for additional payloads.

 Recent works have explored \emph{pedipulation} -- manipulation using a quadrupedal robot's foot -- to overcome these limitations~\cite{arm2024pedipulate, cheng2023legs, he2024learning}.
-These works use reinforcement learning (RL) to track position commands for the pedipulating foot with a whole-body behavior.
+These works use reinforcement learning (RL) to track position commands for the pedipulating foot with an emerging whole-body behavior.
 They successfully demonstrate skills such as pushing a button, opening a door, and lifting objects using the foot as an end-effector.
 However, these methods primarily rely on proprioceptive information and do not consider obstacles in the environment.
 Thus, the learned behaviors are unable to avoid unwanted collisions.

-A potential approach to address this limitation is to develop a hierarchical architecture.
-In this setup, a learned blind pedipulation policy could serve as the low-level controller, while a human operator, classical path planner, or RL planner \cite{karaman2011samplingbased, stomp, miki2024confined} could act as a high-level obstacle-aware planner, that provides collision-free trajectories for the foot end-effector.
-However, since the high-level planner can only command the foot positions and not control the entire system, collisions may still occur with the other parts of the robot during command tracking by the blind policy.
-Implementing large safety margins around the robot's collision bodies can mitigate this issue, but it makes applications in confined spaces infeasible.
+A potential approach to address this limitation is to develop an obstacle-avoiding high-level controller in a hierarchical architecture, leveraging the existing blind policies for low-level joint control.
+However, since the high-level planner can only command the pedipulating foot's position without direct control over the remaining degrees of freedom (DoF), collisions between other parts of the robot and the environment may still occur during command tracking by the blind policy.